Christian Historical Union: 1918–1945

-After the 1933 election, in which the party lost one seat, another coalition cabinet led by Colijn was formed, which was joined by members of the liberal Free-thinking Democratic League and the Liberal State Party.
+After the 1933 election, in which the party lost one seat, another Coalition cabinet led by Colijn was formed, which was joined by members of the liberal Free-thinking Democratic League and the Liberal State Party.
 The CHU supplied only one minister and a further CHU member was appointed minister during the cabinet's term, who left after a cabinet crisis.
-During the 1930s a groups of the party's younger members, including Piet Lieftinck begin to develop support for state intervention in the economy and form a Christian basis for this intervention on basis of the work of the theologian Karl Barth.
+During the 1930s, a group of the party's younger members, including Piet Lieftinck began to develop support for state intervention in the economy and form a Christian basis for this intervention on basis of the work of the theologian Karl Barth.
 In the 1937 election the party lost two additional seats, leaving eight.
 The party continued to govern in an ARP-RKSP-CHU coalition.
-In 1939 a national cabinet was formed with the SDAP and the three confessional parties.
+In 1939, a national cabinet was formed with the SDAP and the three confessional parties.
 De Geer, as a reliable, respected administrator, led this cabinet.
-During World War II, De Geer's position becomes less tenable, as he attempted to negotiate a peace with the Germans against the will of the government.
-When the Dutch government went into exile he is replaced by ARP-member Pieter Sjoerds Gerbrandy and the CHU provided one minister in these cabinets in exile.
+During World War II, De Geer's position became less tenable, as he attempted to negotiate a peace with the Germans against the will of the government.
+When the Dutch government went into exile he was replaced by ARP member Pieter Sjoerds Gerbrandy and the CHU provided one minister in these cabinets in exile.